topkecleon/telegram-bot-bash/examples/webhook/README.md

 #### Default webhook processing

-This is the testet and supported default method for receiving and processing Telegram updates over webhook.
+This is the testet and supported default method for processing Telegram updates over webhook.

-To enable update processing delete the file `data-bot-bash/webhook-fifo-<botname>` after your webhook is working as described above.
+To enable update processing delete the file `data-bot-bash/webhook-fifo-<botname>` if webhook is working as described above.
 Incoming Telegram updates are now forwarded to the script `bin/process_update.sh` for processing.

-On every incoming Telegram update the script is executed, source bashbot.sh and forward the update to Bashbot processing.i Even it seems overhead to source Bashbot for every update, it's more responsive and create less load than Bashbot polling mode.
+On incoming Telegram updates the script is executed, it sources bashbot.sh and forward the update to Bashbot for processing.
+Even it seems overhead to source Bashbot for every update, it's more responsive and create less load than Bashbot polling mode.

 Nevertheles there are some limitations compared to polling mode: